Gary-ForestStaking/aptos/Test2.md

 ```bash
 sudo nano /etc/systemd/system/aptosd.service
 ```
-Copy and paste below change testnet to what you set in the command "export WORKSPACE=testnet" that is the only thing to change here.
+Copy and paste below change testnet to what you set in the command "export WORKSPACE=testnet" if you are using another user change User=root and the location /root/ to match your user.

 To save press control x then press y
 ```bash